How To Export From Vietnam To New Zealand // Regulations, Taxes, And Tariffs When Importing To New Zealand

 You mentioned the certificate number on your import submission in the Trade Single Window or provided a PDF copy of the certificate (where paper certificates are available in parallel).

-MPI can process your application without needing to see the originals.
+MPI can process your application without requiring you to submit the originals.

 If an electronic certificate is issued alongside a paper certificate, you should save the original copy for your records.
 In some cases, such as technical challenges, you may be required to provide the original document to MPI.